jessicalnewell/jessicalnewell.github.io/_posts/2019-01-15-data_visualization_the_scatter_plot.markdown

 permalink:  data_visualization_the_scatter_plot
 ---

 As I delve into this world of data science I am finding more and more that my sweet spot is in data visualization.
-It's really just a fancy way of explaining the way you are able to communicate the story the data is telling you.
+It's really just a fancy way of explaining how to communicate the story the data is telling you.
 The key is that to do this effectively it has to be visual.

 And making it visual is not about making it look pretty.
 Far from it, it's about clarity.